erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 ## About The Project

-Students where asked by BadSecurity Inc to develop a Host Based Intrustion Detection System.
-We where tasked to do the reuqired reasurch and determine the best means of development.
+Students where asked by BadSecurity Inc to develop a Host-based Intrustion Detection System.
+We where tasked to do the required reasurch and determine the best means of development.
-Chromia was created by student attedning at Swinburne University as part of there final year project:
+Chromia was created by student attending at Swinburne University as part of their final year project:
 Students include:
 <br>
 [![GitHub username](https://img.shields.io/badge/GitHub-Ben-blue?style=for-the-badge&logo=github)](https://github.com/brokenpip)